progit/progit/en/07-customizing-git/01-chapter7.markdown

 	$ git config --global color.ui true

 When that value is set, Git colors its output if the output goes to a terminal.
 Other possible settings are false, which never colors the output, and always, which sets colors all the time, even if you’re redirecting Git commands to a file or piping them to another command.
-This setting was added in Git version 1.5.5; if you have an older version, you’ll have to specify all the color settings individually.

 You’ll rarely want `color.ui = always`.
 In most scenarios, if you want color codes in your redirected output, you can instead pass a `--color` flag to the Git command to force it to use color codes.
 The `color.ui = true` setting is almost always what you’ll want to use.

 #### `color.*` ####

-If you want to be more specific about which commands are colored and how, or you have an older version, Git provides verb-specific coloring settings.
+If you want to be more specific about which commands are colored and how, Git provides verb-specific coloring settings.
 Each of these can be set to `true`, `false`, or `always`:

 	color.branch
 	color.diff